masonleon/ai-chess-agent/README.md

 This repository is part of Mason Leon and Naveen Kumar Chiluka's final report for Dr. Lawson L.S.
 Wong's graduate-level Fall 2019 CS 5100: Foundations of Artificial Intelligence course at Khoury College of Computer Sciences, Northeastern University, Boston, MA.

+Please visit the https://github.com/masonleon/ai-chess-agent/tree/master/reports to learn more about the project.

 ![](./reports/images/minimax_v_naiverand.gif)

 Before installing, you may find the following projects, libraries, and references used in this project of interest: